MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ### Scenes in the tutorial project

+> [!NOTE]
+> [jovaneen] May be worth nothing that the first load is expected to take a really long time.

 1. Open the **Mesh101.unity** project in Unity.
 If you have more than one version of Unity installed, be sure to open the project with `Unity 2022.3.7f1` which is required for this tutorial: